Not Much Fun...

 -No signage at tee pads, so once this course is played more the flags in between holes might disappear making it harder to navigate.

-I thought this was a great course.
+Other Thoughts: I thought this was a great course.
 Very fun to play.
 The gravel tee pads are not that bad, level with nice hard ground underneath.
 When I was there I didn't see any mountain bikers and saw only a few bike tracks, so I didn't feel that it interfered with the disc golf course.
 Lodging, camping, and store close by in Crooked River Ranch.
 Not far from Bend, Redmond, and Madras for restaurants and other disc golf courses.
 I gave it a 3.5 due to the tee pads and very little signage.
 However, this course is only a few months old and it will be interesting in the future if there are improvements made.

 3 of 3 people found this review helpful.